kdorff/ChangeJava/README.md

-Looking at the contents of the ~/.changejavarc as demonstrated above, if we want to use the Java that is installed to "/usr/java/jdk1.7.0_79", we see that has a label of "1.7" so we can execute (from the command line)
+Looking at the contents of the ~/.changejavarc as demonstrated above, if we want to use the Java that is installed to "/usr/java/jdk1.7.0_79", we see that has a label of "1.7" so we can execute:

 ```
 changeJava 1.7